Destinations AI Logo

 youm/ Adobe Stock

 As you tread lightly on the meticulously manicured verdant strata, witness local devotees succumbing to the hypnotic sway of tai chi or shedding their inhibitions as they surrender to the rhythmic harmony of dance.
-It’s a silent symphony, a synchronised celebration of life, where age is merely a spectator, and the soul, the eternal dancer.
+It’s a silent symphony, a synchronized celebration of life, where age is merely a spectator, and the soul is the eternal dancer.
 The gestures of their dance sketch lines in the canvas of the morning air, gesturing narratives that are both personal and shared.

-You see, the Jing’an Sculpture Park isn’t just another pin on your travel map.
-It’s an immersive incursion into Shanghai’s soul – one replete with dancing bodies under elongating tree shadows, nonchalant sips of robust coffee, and silent conversations with expressive sculptures.
-It offers a truly living narrative of Shanghai, a mesmerising blend of its past, present, and revered traditions.
+The Jing’an Sculpture Park isn’t just another pin on your travel map.
+It’s an immersive incursion into Shanghai’s soul – one with dancing bodies under elongating tree shadows, nonchalant sips of robust coffee, and silent conversations with expressive sculptures.
+It offers a truly living narrative of Shanghai, a mesmerizing blend of its past, present, and revered traditions.

 Address: 500 Beijing Rd (W), Jing’An, Cina, 200041